rlogiacco/BatterySense/README.md

 here follow a few real case scenarios which can guide you in using this library.

 ### Single cell Li-Ion on 3.3V MCU
 As an example, for a single cell Li-Ion battery (4.2V - 3.7V) powering a `3.3V MCU`, you'll need to use a voltage divider with a ratio no less than `1.3`.
 Considering only E6 resistors, you can use a `4.7kΩ` (R1) and a `10kΩ` (R2) to set a ratio of `1.47`: this allows to measure batteries with a maximum voltage of `4.85V`, well within the swing of a Li-Ion.
-It's a little too current hungry for my tastes in an *alway-connected* configuration, but still ok.
+It's a little too current hungry for my tastes in an *always-connected* configuration, but still ok.
 The minimum voltage to set is clearly the lowest safe value: if drain a Li-Ion below `3.7V` you risk to damage it, so your code should look like:

 ```cpp
 Battery batt = Battery(3700, 4200, SENSE_PIN); // also specify an activationPin for on-demand configurations